 1. Your Own Website and Blog

-Publishing an article in the blog section of your own website strengthens your portfolio and makes a balance between the visuals and text.
+Publishing an article in the blog section of your own website strengthens your portfolio.
+It also creates a balance between the visuals and text.
 It is your way of telling the story behind your art directly to your audience.
-In this option, you have full control.
-But, remember, gaining visibility on the internet will come at that later time after much effort in intense and focused application.
-You have to ascertain that your website is published according to internet guidelines, and this may also involve technical support regarding software, design, infrastructure, and SEO.
+In this choice, you have full control.
+But, remember, gaining visibility on the internet requires much effort.
+It will come later with intense and focused application.
+You must guarantee your website is published according to internet guidelines.
+This also involves technical support about software, design, infrastructure, and SEO.

 2. Blogging and Publishing Platforms

-Different platforms for publishing are available to facilitate written content producers in sharing their ideas with a wider audience.
+Different platforms for publishing are available to help written content producers in sharing their ideas with a wider audience.
 For instance, popular choices in this category include Blogger, Tumblr, and WordPress.
 Among all of them, Medium stands out as a credible choice for both professional and amateur writers.
 On an entire, broadened audience can be reached through this channel as compared to your personal website.
 Those kinds of platforms come very easy to use and do not need much technical know-how.
-But then your content could get lost there in the middle of so many subjects.
-You must also bear in mind that you would have to abide by the rules and publishing policies of the platform you are using.
+But then your content get lost there in the middle of so many subjects.
+You must keep in mind that you have to follow the rules.
+You must also adhere to the publishing policies of the platform you are using.

 3. Quality and Relevant Publications

-Another option is to submit articles to online publications that present high-quality content on relevant subjects (that is, art, design, or photography).
-If you decide to take this route, be very careful to ensure that the publication is targeted to the subject directly related to your article and presents a high quality of content.
+You can also send articles to online publications.
+These should show high-quality content on subjects like art, design, or photography.
+If you decide to take this route, be very careful.
+Make sure that the publication is targeted to the topic directly related to your article.
+It should show a high quality of content.
 In so doing, your carefully crafted content reaches a highly relevant and niche audience.
 Getting published in a reputable journal automatically raises your credibility.
-However, there would naturally be more competition in getting the article accepted through this approach.
+Nevertheless, there would naturally be more competition in getting the article accepted through this approach.

 Our Publication: Inspirational Art & Design Resources

-Since the year 2019, we’ve been publishing high-quality content on a professional basis, solely devoted to art, design, photography, and film.
-Our editorial policy takes a reader-centric approach with a culture of collaboration and respect for art and the artist.
-Check our “Guest Writer” page for all the specifics if you wish to join our publication as a guest writer to share your story with us.
+Since the year 2019, we’ve been publishing high-quality content.
+Our focus is on a professional basis, solely devoted to art, design, photography, and film.
+Our editorial policy takes a reader-metric approach with a culture of collaboration and respect for art and the artist.
+For all the specifics, check our “Guest Writer” page.
+Join our publication as a guest writer.
+Share your story with us.
 We would love to showcase your sincere reflections on your art in our publication.

 Become a Guest Writer